Client services charter

 This Client Service Charter communicates to our clients what they can expect of our services and set clear goals for our staff.

 This Client Service Charter forms part of the facility’s Quality Management Framework that outlines the responsibilities of staff who deliver our key requirements.
-Supporting these policies and standards will be Standard Operating Procedures that define how individual procedures and activities should be undertaken.
+Supporting these policies and standards will be Standard Operating Procedures (SOP’s) and Safe Work Procedures (SWP’s) that define how individual procedures and activities should be undertaken.

 This document is available to all staff at the APF and clients to ensure they are aware of the full parcel of services and goals of the facility.
 If you would like to review the facility’s quality documents please contact us.